 Benefits

-Librela is a fairly new treatment for pets with arthritis.
+I only recently discovered Librela as a treatment for dogs with really painful arthritis.
 It consists of a monoclonal antibody that blocks pain signals.
-Interestingly, monoclonal antibodies for dogs and cats also alleviate allergy-related itchiness and fight infections.
-Many dog owners claim that Librela significantly improved their fur baby’s discomfort and mobility.
+Interestingly, monoclonal antibodies for dogs also alleviate allergy-related itchiness and fight infections.
+Many dog owners claim that Librela significantly improved their fur baby’s discomfort and mobility, but it is not without considerable side effects.

 Limitations